inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Loads a variable from a library and stores a pointer to it in a register.

-This instruction requires three arguments:
+This instruction requires four arguments:

-1. The register to store the result in, as an instance of the built-in Pointer type.
+1. The register to store the result in.
+1. The register containing the prototype to use for the pointer object.
 1. The register containing the Library to load the variable from.
 1. The register containing the name of the variable to load, as a String.